Longitudinal conductivity at integer quantum Hall transitions: Introduction

 It is a well-known fact that two local, gapped Hamiltonians associated with different values of the Hall conductivity cannot be smoothly deformed one into the other, without closing the spectral gap at some point in the interpolation; this gap closure is referred to as a quantum Hall phase transition.
 Understanding the nature of this phase transition is an interesting problem in condensed matter physics.
 Let us consider the simplest case, that is non-interacting and translation-invariant systems.
 There, the spectral properties of the Hamiltonian can be analyzed in momentum space, via Bloch theory.
 In many concrete situations, it is found that at the transition point the spectral gap closes with conical intersections of the Bloch bands.
 For instance, this is the case for the Haldane model \cite{haldane}, or for the model considered in \cite{ludwig}.
 Recently, it has been proved that conical intersections at the Fermi level arise generically \cite{drouot} at Hall transitions, for a wide class of non-interacting, translation-invariant systems.

 Models with conical intersections at the Fermi level are an example of semimetals, and display interesting transport properties.
-Let us consider the longitudinal conductivity, defined as the linear response of the average current, in the same direction of the applied electric field.
+Let us consider the longitudinal conductivity, defined as the linear response of the average current to a parallel electric field.
 This quantity is exactly zero for gapped systems, but might be non-zero for gapless models.
 Specifically, the longitudinal conductivity has been computed in a number of semimetallic systems, such as graphene \cite{stauber}, the critical Haldane model \cite{haldane}, or in \cite{ludwig}.
 In these works, it is found that the longitudinal conductivity, defined via Kubo formula, is equal to $n / 16$, where $n$ is the number of conical intersections at the Fermi level.
 More recently, this remarkable formula has also been rigorously established for weakly interacting fermions, in the case of graphene \cite{GMP12} and for the critical Haldane-Hubbard model \cite{GMJP16, GMPhald}, using rigorous renormalization group methods and Ward identities.

-In this paper, we compute the Kubo longitudinal conductivity for a general class of non-interacting lattice models.
+The purpose of this paper is twofold.
+In the first part, we compute the Kubo longitudinal conductivity for a general class of non-interacting lattice models, while in the second part we discuss the validity of Kubo formula for suitable time-dependent perturbations.
 Besides translation-invariance, our main assumption (spelled out more precisely in Assumption \ref{assum:H}) is the existence of conical intersections at the Fermi level for the Bloch bands, without any further hypothesis on the structure of the Bloch Hamiltonian.
 In particular, combined with \cite{drouot}, our theorem allows to determine the longitudinal conductivity at the generic transition between different Hall phases.
-The main result of this paper can be written as follows.
+In the second part, we discuss the validity of Kubo formula from quantum dynamics, for a smaller class of Hamiltonians displaying conical intersections, and for a suitable class of external fields which are weak and slowly varying in space-time.